JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/introduction.rst

 --------

-FV3-JEDI is the interface between the generic components of the JEDI system and models that are based on the FV3 (Finite Volume Cubed-Sphere).
+FV3-JEDI is the interface between the generic components of the JEDI system and models that are based on the FV3 (Finite Volume Cubed-Sphere) dynamical core.
 FV3 is developed by NOAA's Geophysical Fluid Dynamics Laboratory (GFDL) and is used in NOAA's Global Forecast System (GFS) and NASA's Goddard Earth Observing System (GEOS).

 As well as all the source code needed to implement JEDI for the FV3 grid and states, FV3-JEDI also provides all the configuration for running example applications, low resolution testing states and